-While you can confidently trust the qualified team at Sacramento’s Marconi Dental Group to provide you with professional dental care, your home dental habits play a huge role in keeping a healthy smile.
+While you can confidently trust the qualified team at Carmichael’s Marconi Dental Group to provide you with professional dental care, your home dental habits play a huge role in keeping a healthy smile.
 Your task is simple, it’s inexpensive, it takes just a few minutes a day and it will keep your teeth and gums healthy.
 You, and only you, can keep up the basic home dental care habits that are needed to preserve your teeth and gums.

 Dental visits are not a substitute for daily oral maintenance.
 You, your toothbrush and dental floss are the primary defense against dental disease and decay.
 The first enemy of your teeth is plaque, a biofilm created by bacteria that feed on leftover food.
 Acids created by these bacteria lead to enamel damage and tooth decay.
 Plaque forms and grows every day, eventually hardening to become tartar, which irritates the gums and allows bacteria to move towards the roots.
 Good daily dental habits are important to develop, because they prevent the buildup of this vicious cycle of tooth decay.

 - Brush your teeth at least twice a day (especially before going to bed at night) with an American Dental Association approved soft bristle brush and fluoride toothpaste.

 - Brush gently using small, circular motions, touching the gums with the bristles.

 - Brush your tongue – this removes additional bacteria and improves your breath.